Some new cars still include defective Takata airbags

 Toyota, one of two automakers that did not provide specific models to Senate investigators, expects to produce approximately 175,000 vehicles with the defective Takata inflators by July 2017, the report said.

-(Additional reporting by Jessica Dye in New York and Paul Lienert in Detroit)
+(Additional reporting by Jessica Dye in New York and Paul Lienert in Detroit; Reporting by David Shepardson; Editing by Eric Effron an Nick Zieminski)